Young Endeavour Youth Scheme Advisory Board

 LCDR Gough recently resumed command of STS Young Endeavour - he's busy delivering the Young Endeavour Youth Development Program and will tell us all about himself when he returns to the office.

-“I joined the navy for fun and adventure, and what better adventure than sailing a Brigantine around Australia, maybe even internationally”.
+“I joined the Navy for fun and adventure, and what better adventure than sailing a Brigantine around Australia's rugged coast."

-“The challenge of sailing the Young Endeavour for any young Australian is without doubt, a priceless, once in a lifetime experience”.
+“The challenge of sailing the Young Endeavour is without a doubt, a priceless, once in a lifetime experience for any young Australian."

-In his time ashore, Adam loves to travel, play Aussie rules football and adventure sports, in particular snowboarding and rock climbing.
+In his time ashore, Adam loves to travel, play Aussie rules football and adventure sports, in particular snowboarding and paragliding.

 Lieutenant Kyle Rensford – Operations Officer